ekynoxe/ekynoxe.com/source/_posts/2011-03-26-the-one-who-stopped-replying.md

 What can I do?

-At the end of the day, I kept me promise to myself: I did not <span style="text-decoration: underline;">deliver</span> work that have not been paid, but I have still taken all this time to <span style="text-decoration: underline;">do</span> the work, and this is time I could have used on other projects and other clients.
+At the end of the day, I kept me promise to myself: I did not *deliver* work that have not been paid, but I have still taken all this time to *do* the work, and this is time I could have used on other projects and other clients.
 Also, I got paid half of the overall contract amount, and the client doesn&#8217;t have anything except some screenshots, but it still feels awfully wrong!

 So dear client, you know who you are, and if you read these lines, I do hope you&#8217;ll think about your site and the money you lost so far.
 I&#8217;m willing to deliver it to you so you can at least have what&#8217;s been done.
 Of course for this, you&#8217;d have to honor your part of the contract.